soumikmofficial/pagination_react/README.md

 ---

 **Notes**
-_This mini project is ideal for limited number of pages._
-_By adding addtional logic, it can be used with infinite amount of pages as well_ _The scss files have been kept for future references_
+_This mini project is ideal for limited number of pages.
+By adding addtional logic, it can be used with infinite amount of pages as well._